Vatsal-s29/Finance-Manager/README.md

 A comprehensive expense tracking and receipt processing application with three main components.
 ✨ Features **AI-powered receipt reading** to automatically extract and process expense details from uploaded receipts.

+Note : See [SETUP.md](SETUP.md) for installation and running instructions.

 ---

 ## 🚀 Walkthrough